 (For additional information about bankruptcy forms, see Completing the Bankruptcy Forms.)

-If you assume the lease, you agree to the terms of the initial lease.
-When the lease expires, the dealer may charge you fees for excess mileage or damage to the vehicle, as if you hadn’t filed bankruptcy at all.
-Similarly, if you fail to make timely payments on the lease, the creditor will have the right to repossess the vehicle, just like before you filed for bankruptcy.
-Additionally, if you assume the lease and later default on the payments, the creditor can sue you for the amount you still owe on the lease contract.
+Assuming the lease on the Statement of Intention lets the creditor know that you intend to keep the leased vehicle and will continue to make timely payments until the lease expires.
+By doing so, you agree to the terms of the initial lease.
+When the lease expires, the dealer can charge you fees for excess mileage or damage to the vehicle, as if you hadn’t filed bankruptcy at all.
+Similarly, if you fail to make timely payments on the lease, the creditor will have the right to repossess the vehicle, just like before you filed for bankruptcy, and can sue you for the amount you still owe on the lease contract.

 When rejecting a car lease might be a good idea.
 If you are having trouble keeping up with your lease payments or have high mileage or damage that will result in fees at the end of the lease, rejecting the lease might be a good option for you since you can turn the car in without further payments or liability.

 Some creditors treat lease assumptions differently, so it is a good idea to consult with a local bankruptcy attorney who can explain all of the options under your circumstances.

 For example, some creditors might be satisfied with a Statement of Intention that indicates that you wish to assume a lease, while others might ask you to sign another form they’ve created, stating that you wish to assume the lease.
 This form doesn’t get filed with the bankruptcy court, but the creditor retains it as additional evidence of your intent to assume the lease.